Personnel Committee Goals

 Sexual Harassment & Assault Prevention

-- Monitor the findings and recommendations of the Defense Advisory Board on Investigation, Prosecution and Defense of Sexual Assault in the Armed Forces (DAC-IPAD) and of the new Defense Advisory Committee for the Prevention of Sexual Misconduct.
+- Urge vigorous congressional oversight of the Defense Advisory Board on Investigation, Prosecution and Defense of Sexual Assault in the Armed Forces (DAC-IPAD) and the Defense Advisory Committee on the Prevention of Sexual Misconduct as well as the Military Justice Review Panel.